 Our product development is progressing on schedule.
 The rigorous standards set out by our team and partners, led by our COO Dr. Stefan Weber, have prevented any major issues from arising in our production roadmap.
 We have received all 200 units as scheduled and are now stress-testing these units while finishing the set-up of the mass-production process for our next 10,000 units.

 During the last week, the team signed important Quality Assurance Agreements with key suppliers and is optimizing our product development process and validation plans in anticipation of on-boarding new team members in Q1 2018.

 In order to evaluate which blockchain backends suit our use case and customers best, we are organizing multiple workshops with a broad range of projects like NEM, the SAP blockchain, and others in Q1.
-Supporting the right set of blockchains and data management systems is key to seamlessly integrate our solution into the existing infrastructure of our customers.
+Supporting the right set of blockchains and data management systems is key to seamlessly integrating our solution into our customers existing infrastructure.

 • Featured application by Nordic at CES in Las Vegas

 • TCL Conference

 We are constantly adding events to our calendar.
 Firstly, we are happy to announce that we have been selected by our component supplier Nordic Semiconductor as a featured use case at their CES booth in Las Vegas.
 If you are at CES, one of the world’s largest trade shows for electronic hardware, please visit us at Booth #44158 (Sands A-D) on January 11 to see our Nordic-powered prototypes.

 Our team is attending the Temperature Controlled Logistics conference in London from January 30 to February 1st.
 Additionally, I am also looking forward to presenting a keynote at the START Summit 2018 in St. Gallen.
 More events will follow soon.